awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 **Note**
 You must create any stored procedures, triggers, functions, or events manually in your Amazon RDS database\.
 If you have any of these objects in the database that you are copying, exclude them when you run `mysqldump` by including the following arguments with your `mysqldump` command: `--routines=0 --triggers=0 --events=0`\.

      When using the delimited\-text format, a `CHANGE MASTER TO` comment is returned when you run `mysqldump`\.
 This comment contains the master log file name and position\.
-If the external instance is other than MariaDB version 10\.0\.2 or greater, note the values for `MASTER_LOG_FILE` and `MASTER_LOG_POS`\.
+If the external instance is other than MariaDB version 10\.0\.24 or higher, note the values for `MASTER_LOG_FILE` and `MASTER_LOG_POS`\.
 You need these values when setting up replication\.

      ```
      -- Position to start replication or point-in-time recovery from